rirwin/theft-market/README.md

 ![alt text](img/pipeline_details.png "Pipeline details")

 The [TruliaDataFetcher](/trulia-fetcher/TruliaDataFetcher.py) uses [HappyBase](http://happybase.readthedocs.org/en/latest/) to put data directly into HBase when it finishes parsing a stats response.
 Also, the stats are sent to HDFS using [FluentD](http://www.fluentd.org/) to the WebHDFS port on the HDFS NameNode.
 FluentD appends each record to a file of records in HDFS, and files are partitioned hourly as currently configured.
-Each line of these record file includes a json dictionary for each record allowing flexibility in what was parsed out of the XML.
+Each line of these record file includes a JSON object for each record allowing flexibility in what was parsed out of the XML.

-Subsequently, these large files in HDFS are processed by Hadoop Streaming with these [python map-reduce jobs] (https://github.com/rirwin/theft-market/tree/master/map-reduce/python).
-The
+Subsequently, these large files in HDFS are processed by Hadoop Streaming with these [python map-reduce jobs](https://github.com/rirwin/theft-market/tree/master/map-reduce/python).
+This translates the JSON objects to structured, tab-separated files that are used as Hive external tables.
+To create the Hive tables, use the create table script; see external table [creation query](hive/city/create_ext_table_city.q) for an example to create a city table.
+Following that, there are a handful of other ad hoc queries in the [hive directory](hive/city/).

 ## Operation